The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

+In \cite{BenedikterSokSolovej2018}, the program outlined in this paper has been pursued for equations analogous to the HFB equations valid for fermions, namely the Bogolubov-de Gennes equations; see also \cite{ChenSigal2017}.
+For references to related work see \cite{BachBreteauxChenFroehlichSigal2016, ChenSigal2017, BenedikterSokSolovej2018}.

-\end{itemize} More generally, any observable conserved by the von Neumann-Landau dynamics and which is at most quadratic in the creation and annihilation operators is also conserved by the quasifree dynamics.
-See Theorem~\ref{thm:preservation-particle-number}.
-In the special case of the observable $\opN$, this gives the statement above.
+We will show that any observable conserved by the von Neumann-Landau dynamics which is linear or quadratic in the creation- and annihilation operators is also conserved by the quasifree dynamics; see Theorem~\ref{thm:preservation-particle-number}.
+In the special case of the observable $\opN$, this yields the statement above.
+Energy conservation follows from Eq. \eqref{eq-vNeum-quasifree}, with $\mathbb{A}= \opH_{\rm hfb}(\qf_t)$, the quadratic nature of $\opH_{\rm hfb}(\qf_t)$, and Eq. \eqref{eq-qf-consistency-0}.